-All interviews are 100% virtual (Zoom), in alignment with the Association of American Medical Colleges' guidance on interviewing for the 2023 recruitment cycle.
+All interviews are 100% virtual (Zoom), in alignment with the Association of American Medical Colleges' guidance and recommendations.

 - If you have specific questions please visit our “Current Residents” page and reach out to us.